Where to Stay in Shanghai: Best Areas + Hotels (2026)— lived here 1 year

 Jing’an/Hongkou: More local scene – karaoke, neighborhood bars, late-night food spots where you’ll actually practice your Mandarin.

-Hotels for the Most Luxurious Experience
+Which Hotels to Choose for the Most Luxurious Experience?

-Shanghai is a city where you can totally choose you own type of holiday, you can go local or you can go on a full-on next-level luxurious experience.
+Shanghai is a city where you can totally choose your own type of holiday, you can go local, or you can go on a full-on next-level luxurious experience.

 A tall modern skyscraper with illuminated windows and warm lights reflecting in the evening, set against a cloudy sky.
 A streetlamp is visible in the foreground, and other buildings are partially seen to the left. -Copyright-moving-jack.com